 Here’s are the best credit cards for traveling in Europe:

-Best Earning Potential - Capital One Venture Rewards: 50,000 points when you spend $3,000 in the first 3 months, worth $500 in travel.
-10 miles per $1 at hotels.com/venture and 2 everywhere else. $95 annual fee.
-Requires good credit.
+Best Earning Potential - Capital One Venture Rewards Credit Card: 50,000 miles when you spend $3,000 in the first 3 months, worth $500 in travel.
+Or you can get 100,000 miles after spending $20,000 within the first 12 months.
+5 miles per $1 at Capital One Travel and 2 everywhere else. $95 annual fee.
+Requires good or excellent credit.

-Best Bonus - Chase Sapphire Preferred: 50,000 points when you spend $4,000 in the first 3 months, worth $625 in travel through Chase Ultimate Rewards.
-3 points per $1 on travel and dining and 1 on everything else.
+Best Bonus - Chase Sapphire Preferred® Card: 80,000 points when you spend $4,000 in the first 3 months, worth $1,000 in travel through Chase Ultimate Rewards.
+2 points / $1 on travel and dining and 1 point / $1 on everything else.
 Points worth 25% more when redeemed for travel through Chase Ultimate Rewards.
-1:1 point transfer to 11 airline and hotel loyalty programs.
-No foreign transaction fee. $95 annual fee.
-Requires excellent credit.
+1:1 point transfer to 11 airline and hotel loyalty programs. $0 foreign transaction fee. $95 annual fee.
+Requires good credit.

-Best Airline Card – Lufthansa Credit Card: 20,000 miles when you make an initial purchase.
-30,000 more miles when you spend $5,000 in the first 90 days.
+Best Airline Card – Lufthansa Credit Card: 50,000 miles when you spend $3,000 in the first 90 days.
 2 miles per $1 with Miles & More airline partners and 1 everywhere else.
 Annual companion ticket and 2 Lufthansa Business Lounge vouchers.
-No foreign transaction fee. $89 annual fee.
-Good credit required.
+0% foreign transaction fee. $89 annual fee.
+Good or excellent credit required.